lmihaig/room_finder/README.md

 ## What this Script Does

-This script continuously fetches the WOKO website for rooms available in Zurich.
+This script continuously fetches the WOKO website/wgzimmer for rooms available in Zurich.
 Whenever a new room is available, the script sends a push notification to phones properly set-up (in a subscriber / publisher fashion).

 Assuming you already have an available VM on the cloud (if you don't, get one ASAP), deploying this script requires ~5 mins.